 In its new report Zero Waste Toronto, Toronto Environmental Alliance (TEA) identified Furniture Bank as one of the innovative ways that Torontonians can reduce what they throw away.
 The report sets out a roadmap for how the city can utilize existing infrastructure and programs to achieve a zero waste future for Toronto.

 Many of the organizations featured in the report along with other programs and initiatives in the city diverting waste from the landfill are great tools to have in your spring cleaning tool kit.
 Hopefully this list of re-use organizations gives you what you need to be more green when spring cleaning and other waste management chores.

 At the Toronto Tool Library, members can borrow donated tools for both their home and community projects.
 Most of us only sporadically use tools so resource-sharing is an ideal alternative to purchasing and storing tools in limited spaces.

 - Tool Library’s latest venture, The Sharing Depot, Toronto’s first library of things, is opening at 1803 Danforth Ave. in spring 2016.
 They are still in need of various items to fill up their children’s section, gaming section, sports equipment & camping sections and party supplies to share with the community.
-For an itemized list of donation items they are currently looking for and how to donate check out this blog post.

 Free Geek – If you have old computers, laptops, and printers, etc. that you no longer need or use, Free Geek will take your electronic leftovers.
 They refurbish computers and re-sell them at an accessible price to help low-income residents get connected.